Masmiseim36/nxpSDK/boards/frdmk82f/driver_examples/flexio/uart/interrupt_transfer/readme.txt

 Running the demo
 ================
-When the demo runs successfully, the log would be seen on the OpenSDA terminal like:
+When the demo runs successfully, the log would be seen on the UART Terminal port which connected to the USB2COM like:

 ~~~~~~~~~~~~~~~~~~~~~
 Flexio uart interrupt example
 Board receives 8 characters then sends them out
 Now please input:
 ~~~~~~~~~~~~~~~~~~~~~
 Customization options
 =====================